 Dimensions: 42 x 27 x 4-inches (large) | Weight: 4.32 pounds | Cover Material: Egg-crate foam | Life Stage: All | Breed Size: Small to Large

 Fits in standard dog crates

 Not available for small crates

 For senior dogs who are crate-trained, the Milliard Orthopedic Dog Bed is the perfect size to fit in a standard-size dog crate.
-It’s available in small and large sizes that fit 36- and 42-inch crates, respectively, and it’s made from supportive egg crate foam that provides orthopedic support for aging pooches.
+It’s available in small, large and extra-large sizes that fit 36-, 42- and 48-inch crates, respectively, and it’s made from supportive egg crate foam that provides orthopedic support for aging pooches.
 This dog bed has a soft quilted pillow top and a non-slip bottom with small rubber grips, and the cover is easy to unzip and clean in your washing machine.

 Best Cooling: Sealy Lux Quad Layer Orthopedic Dog Bed with Cooling Gel

 Dimensions: 28 x 36 x 7-inches (medium) | Weight: 12.5 pounds | Cover Material: Gel-infused orthopedic foam | Life Stage: All | Breed Size: Small to Very Large